(Region & Country) Late Roman, English, Spanish, Italian

 Vespucci (1451-1512).
 This is the name of two continents (North and South America) and is also commonly used to refer to the United States of America.

-, used to refer to the continents and sometimes to the United States of America.
+, used to refer to the continents and the United States of America.

 (Region & Country) English, Italian, Spanish